The best supplements & OTC pain relievers for period cramps

 Throwback to what we discussed earlier on: Your best bet for combatting the painful, inflammatory effects of prostaglandins is by taking an NSAID pain reliever like Advil, Motrin, or Aleve.

-It wasn’t that long ago that we had very few options when it came to period products.
+It wasn’t that long ago that we had just a few options when it came to period products.
 You either wore pads or tampons or a combination of the two.
 Today, boy is that different!

 One new product that can actually help with period cramps is Flex Disc™.
 Designed with ComfortSeal™ technology, the disc’s flexible rim moves with your body when your uterus contracts—and since it sits in the vaginal fornix (the widest part of the vagina with the fewest nerve endings, located just below the cervix), most users can’t feel it at all once inserted.